Skip to content

 Muscle Growth

-Most people assume growth hormone directly builds muscle.
-Here's the plot twist: it doesn't.
-GH triggers your liver to produce IGF-1, which then acts on muscle tissue itself.
-Understanding this GH-IGF-1 relay system is the key to why CJC-1295 and Ipamorelin appear together in muscle research conversations.
+Most people assume growth hormone builds muscle directly.
+Here’s the biological plot twist: it doesn’t — GH signals the liver to produce IGF-1, which then acts on muscle tissue itself [PMID: 16352683].
+This two-step relay system is what makes CJC-1295 and Ipamorelin such a frequently paired combination in muscle research conversations.
+Understanding the chain is essential before evaluating the individual compounds.

 CJC-1295 Ipamorelin